 KS Analytical Systems offers several models in a wide variety of configurations.
 Each system is refurbished and configured to order based on client specifications.

 This process involves a long list of mechanical, electronic, and performance testing so you can rest assured that your instrument is in excellent condition.
-The process varies from model to model, but each step is based on our decade of experience with each one.
-Average lead time is six weeks which allows to an average of three weeks of hands-on work plus a few weeks of stability testing to be sure that any “surprises” occur before the system is delivered.
+The process varies from model to model, but each step is based on our decades of experience.
+Average lead time is six weeks which allows to an average of three weeks of hands-on work plus a few weeks of stability testing before delivery.

 The Bruker A25 represents the current state-of-the art in XRD technology.
 This is an extremely versatile instrument which offers incredible performance for the most demanding applications.
 While KS Analytical Systems does not offer these systems directly, we do offer support for systems purchased from Bruker when KSA support is requested during the purchase process.

 The latest D8 model offers unique features such as the LynxEye XE-T silicon strip detector which has sufficient energy resolution to discriminate between Cu KA1,2 and Cu KB1.
 7 and 90 position autosamplers are available for high throughput labs.
 Twin-Twin and the new Triple optics allow for completely automated conversion between Bragg-Brentano, Parallel-beam and High-Resolution mode with a primary-beam monochromator.

 The Bruker D8 Series I and Series II XRD systems were extremely popular and were the first systems to be equipped with the optional LynxEye Position Sensitive Detector (PSD).